Introduction to Planted Aquariums

 Plants for your Tank

-Be careful that you don't put common household plants into your tanks.
-They aren't water plants and long term results won't be good.
+Be careful that you don't put common household plants into your tanks - they aren't aquatic plants and long term results won't be good.

 Manufactured Plants for your Tank